Klaudioz/obsidian-bases-gym/README.md

 Great session today.
 Form felt solid on all sets.
 ```

-4. Save the file
-5. Reload the dashboard (Ctrl/Cmd + R)
+4. Save the file and reload dashboard (Ctrl/Cmd + R)
-6. Your workout appears in all relevant views
+5. Workout appears in all relevant views

 ### Find Exercise Names